andreaval/HTMLplus/README.md

     //max 50 chars in the textarea
     <textarea class="maxlength-50">Lorem ipsum dolor sit amet, consectetur ...</textarea>

+    //sets the height of the div to the same height of the parent element
+    <div class="parentheight">Lorem ipsum dolor sit amet, consectetur ...</div>

     //view all cases in the project site ...
 </body>